DeviceTool is a Device Manager for administrators. DeviceTool can enable and disable devices remotely - and runs on

 DeviceTool connects on TCP port 135 to get device information via WMI (Windows Management Instrumentation).
 It displays the devices in the GUI.
 Further information in the DeviceTool help page.

 Only if you would like to enable and disable devices remotely.
 Then you need file psexec.exe in the DeviceTool folder.
 You can download psexec.exe for free at: https://technet.microsoft.com/de-de/sysinternals/bb897553.aspx

-DeviceTool is free of charge - even for commercial use.
+DeviceTool is free of charge - even for professional use.

 You can download DeviceTool here.
 The download consists of a .zip

 file, which contains three .exe files and two configuration files.

 The 3 .exe files are shipped with a digital signature of Lugrain Software (Explorer / Properties / Digital Signatures).